UAE Company Registration & Business Formation

 UAE corporations are able to use nominee directors and shareholders for increased privacy.

-Annual financial and taxation statements are filed with the Securities and Commodities Authority and published on their website.
+One must file annual financial and taxation statements with the Securities and Commodities Authority.
+The agency publishes these statements on their website.

 Accounting and Audit Requirements

 Auditors must be appointed if a corporation is joint stock or a limited liability.
-UAE corporate entities must file their audited financial statements with the Ministry of Economy, and have their trade licenses renewed (if applicable).
+UAE corporate entities, in turn, must file their audited financial statements with the Ministry of Economy, and have their trade licenses renewed (if applicable).

 The UAE does not allow for any exceptions as far as the appointment of auditors is concerned, nor are there restrictions.
-However, certain corporations, especially banks, need to be audited by the Big Four auditing firms.
+However, one of the Big Four auditing firms must audit certain corporations, especially banks.

 Corporations must prepare annual accounts, and banks must prepare their accounts and follow the requirements of the Central Bank of the UAE.